Poincar\'e Duality, Degeneracy, and Real Lefschetz Property for T-Hypersurfaces: Renaudineau--Shaw spectral sequences

-\begin{proof} By construction the first page of the spectral sequence $(E^{p,q}_{1}(\X)_{p,q\geq 0}$ is the cohomology of the sheaf of graded algebras associated with $\O_\X$.
+\begin{proof} By construction, the first page of the spectral sequence $(E^{p,q}_{1}(\X)_{p,q\geq 0}$ is the cohomology of the sheaf of graded algebras associated with $\O_\X$.
 Following Proposition~\ref{prop:graded_sheaves}, this sheaf is isomorphic to the sheaf of graded algebras $\bigoplus_{k=1}^{n-1} F_X^k$.
-On that account $E^{p,q}_1(\X)$ is isomorphic, for all $p,q\in\N$, to the tropical cohomology group $H^{p,q}(X;\F_2)$.
+On that account, $E^{p,q}_1(\X)$ is isomorphic, for all $p,q\in\N$, to the tropical cohomology group $H^{p,q}(X;\F_2)$.
 Furthermore, this isomorphism respects the cup product.
-Using Theorem 5.3 p.16 of \cite{Jel-Rau-Sha_Lef_11}, this page satisfies the Poincaré duality and the theorem follows from Lemma~\ref{lm:casc_poinca_dual}. \end{proof}
+Using \cite[Theorem 5.3]{Jel-Rau-Sha_Lef_11} and \cite[Theorem 3.3]{Brug-LdM-Rau_Comb_pac}, we see that this page satisfies the Poincar\'e duality, and the theorem follows from Lemma~\ref{lm:casc_poinca_dual}. \end{proof}

-\begin{cor} If $\X$ is even dimensional, i.e. $P$ has odd dimension, then the total Betti number of $\R X_\varepsilon$ satisfies: